ibm-cloud-docs/assistant/skill-dialog-add.md

     Click the skill that you want to add from the available skills that are displayed.

 When you add a dialog skill from here, you get the development version.
-If you want to add a specific skill version, add it from the skill's *Versions* tab instead.
+If you want to add a specific skill version, add it from the skill's *Versions* page instead.

 ## Downloading a dialog skill
 {: #skill-dialog-add-download}